Do Banks Refund Scammed Money?

 Will Banks in Australia Refund Scammed Money?

-In Australia, banks are encouraged to have a voluntary code of practice for dealing with scams, but this is not legally binding.
-The Australian Banking Association provides resources and information on how to protect oneself from scams and how to report them, but banks are not required to reimburse scam victims.
+In Australia, things work differently, banks are encouraged though not required to have a code of practice for dealing with scams but this is not legally binding.
+The Australian Banking Association provides information on how to protect yourself from scams and what to do if you think you have been scammed.

-While Australia may not have a legal requirement for banks to reimburse scam victims, some banks do have policies in place to reimburse customers who have fallen victim to certain scams.
-It’s essential to check with your bank to see if they have such policies in place and what requirements must be met to qualify for a refund.
+While there are no laws in Australia requiring banks to reimburse scam victims, some banks do have policies in place regarding reimbursement of customers who have fallen victim to certain types of scams.
+It is important to check what policies if any the bank has regarding refunds and what requirements must be met to qualify for a refund.

 How can Cybertrace help?